Finally! Indianapolis to get 35,000 square feet of this highly desired retailer

-INDIANAPOLIS (WISH) — Indianapolis consumer electronic customers will no longer have to make the trek to Chicago or Cincinnati.
+INDIANAPOLIS (WISH) — Indianapolis consumer electronics customers will no longer have to make the trek to Chicago or Cincinnati.

 Micro Center is opening its latest 35,000 sq. ft retail location in Castleton at 5702 E. 86th Street, which is near the intersection of 86th and Allisonville Road.
 The site is in the Castle Glen Shopping Center and at the location of a now closed Gander Mountain store.